SwedishLesbian/coterie/docs/development-session-summary.md

 - Users can create, import, and manage characters using the LARP trait system
 - The UI provides appropriate interfaces for adjective-based trait management
 - Data conversion from original Grapevine files to LARP traits is handled automatically
+- Chronicle management system is in place with proper character assignment
-- Documentation structure is clean and well-organized
+- Documentation is up-to-date with latest changes

-### System Alignment Progress

-We've completed the implementation of the Mind's Eye Theater LARP trait system:

-- ✅ **Technical Documentation**: Added detailed documentation of the Mind's Eye Theater LARP trait system
-- ✅ **Data Models**: Created `LarpTrait` and `TraitCategory` models for proper trait representation
-- ✅ **UI Widgets**: Implemented specialized widgets for displaying and managing adjective traits
-- ✅ **Trait Conversion**: Added methods to convert between dot ratings and adjective traits
-- ✅ **Character Sheet**: Updated to use and display LARP traits
-- ✅ **Import Dialog**: Enhanced to properly handle LARP traits during character import
-- ✅ **Character Creation**: Updated to use the LARP trait system for new characters

 ### Next Steps

-1. **Testing and Validation**
+1. **Staff and Player Management**
-   - Test the import functionality with various character files
-   - Validate that trait conversion works correctly across all trait types
-   - Ensure proper display of traits in the character sheet
+   - Implement staff manager interface
+   - Create player manager dialog
+   - Add role-based permissions system
-   - Test character creation with different character types
+   - Integrate with chronicle management

 2. **Challenge System Implementation**
-   - Implement the trait-based challenge resolution system
+   - Design challenge resolution interface
-   - Add trait bidding and selection interfaces
+   - Implement trait bidding system
-   - Implement trait spending mechanics
+   - Add trait spending mechanics
-   - Add trait refresh/recovery functionality
+   - Create trait refresh/recovery functionality

 3. **Additional Character Types**
-   - Extend the LARP trait system to other character types (Werewolf, Mage, etc.)
+   - Extend LARP trait system to other character types
-   - Implement appropriate trait categories for each character type
-   - Create specialized character sheets with LARP trait support
+   - Create specialized character sheets
+   - Update import/export functionality
+   - Add appropriate validation rules

+4. **Testing and Validation**
+   - Test chronicle assignment with various character types
+   - Validate LARP trait conversion across all categories
+   - Test staff and player management features
+   - Verify proper trait preservation during chronicle changes

+### Known Issues to Address

+1. Staff and player management interfaces need implementation
+2. Some parts of the chronicle assignment process need optimization
+3. UI styling needs refinement for better user experience
+4. ⚠️ IN PROGRESS: Staff and player management system implementation

+### Additional Notes

+- The renaming from "Narrator" to "HST" is now complete throughout the codebase
+- All new components should follow the patterns established in the UI components documentation
+- Important correction: Coterie is for Mind's Eye Theater LARP system, not tabletop World of Darkness
+- Coterie will NEVER be used for tabletop characters, only for LARP characters
+- The trait adjective lists in `TraitConverter` may need refinement based on LARP rulebook
+- Remember to update this summary after each significant development session

 ## Project Details